civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 18

-**In keeping with the principles set out in section 2**, the objects of an Authority are to establish, operate, maintain and administer, in the interests of safety **of navigation**, an efficient pilotage service within the region set out in respect of the Authority in the schedule.
+In keeping with the principles set out in section 2, the objects of an Authority are to establish, operate, maintain and administer, in the interests of safety of navigation, an efficient pilotage service within the region set out in respect of the Authority in the schedule.

 ### Section 235